-Philosophy and Theology or Religion, Philosophy and Ethics?Watch
+Philosophy and Theology or Religion, Philosophy and Ethics?Watch this thread

 The courses seem similar but some unis offer both or only one or the other.
 I know this is the area I'm interested in but I'm confused about what the difference is and which I should pick?
 If anyone studies either of these or knows anything about these courses that might be useful please help me out!